andresteingress/gript/README.md

 gript
 =====

-A ZSH Wrapper for Groovy files providing aliases and functions to be used at the command-line.
-Attempts to make working with ZSH groovier.
+A ZSH Wrapper for adding custom aliases and functions written in the Groovy programming language.
+The aliases and functions can be directly called via the command-line.

-CURRENTLY UNDER HEAVY DEVELOPMENT!
+**CURRENTLY UNDER HEAVY DEVELOPMENT!**

 Installation
 ----